Small Cottage Garden Design Ideas

 Cottage gardens evoke a sense of nostalgia and simplicity, with their informal designs and charmingly eclectic mix of plants.
 While the traditional cottage garden may be best suited to a large country estate, it’s possible to create a smaller-scale version that still looks chic and modern.
-All you need is some inspiration and a few tips on how to get started.
-Keep reading for ideas on how to create your very own modern cottage garden design.
+These cottage garden design ideas will give you some inspiration and a few tips on how to get started.

 how to design a modern cottage garden